Healthy eating

 Protein

-To reduce the fat content, choose lean meat and remove all visible fat, remove the skin from poultry and opt for lower-fat cooking methods – for example, grill instead of fry, and use light oil sprays instead of oil or butter.
+To reduce the fat content, choose lean meat and remove all visible fat, remove the skin from poultry and opt for lower-fat cooking methods – for example, grill or air-fry instead of fry, and use light oil sprays instead of oil or butter.

 For health it’s recommended that we eat two portions of fish per week, one of which should be oily fish (eg, salmon, mackerel or sardines).

 Health note: Avoid liver if you’re trying for a baby or are pregnant as this contains high levels of vitamin A, which can be harmful to a baby.
 Ensure meats are well cooked through.
-There are some types of fish which it's advised to avoid or limit in pregnancy.
+There are some types of fish it's advised to avoid or limit in pregnancy.

 Iron